ashwinv1184/FPGA-VSD-Projects/README.md

 ## FPGA:
 1) The FPGA (Field Programmable Gate Array), used for implementing and coding programs.
 2) It is powered by the Lattice UltraPlus ICE40UP5K FPGA.
-3) It offers 1 megabit of single port RAM (Random Access Memory), 120 kilobits of Dual Port RAM, and 8 multipliers which helps the chip to solve logical math problems for versatile design capabilities.
+3) It offers 1 megabit of single port RAM (Random Access Memory), 120 kilobits of Dual Port RAM, and 8 multipliers which helps the chip to solve logical math problems for versatile design. capabilities.
 4) The Lattice UltraPlus ICE40UP5K FPGA has 5,040 Logic Cells (Approximately 5.3K Look-Up Tables).